mead-ml/mead-baseline/README.md

 This model is implemented in TensorFlow, Keras, Torch, and PyTorch.
 Currently, the PyTorch model does not support 'static' embeddings.
 The Keras model currently does not use an 'eta' parameter.
 Weight initialization techniques vary slightly across implementations at the moment.

-All of the models should typically achieve the dynamic fine-tune results on SST from the Kim paper, though there is some slight variation between runs (I have seen accuracy as high as 88.36%, which is higher than even the stereo approach reported in the paper).
+All of the models should typically achieve the dynamic fine-tune results on SST from the Kim paper, though there is some slight variation between runs (I have seen accuracy as high as *88.36%!*).
 I have found that random uniform initialization of the convolutional layers with Glorot initialization on the fully-connected layers tends to work well, so that is what happens here in TensorFlow (and is default in Keras).

 ### Latest Runs